-Although this starts to look intimidating, remember that this formula is still nothing else than Equation (5.1).
-General gap costs are useful, but the price in time complexity is usually too expensive to be paid.
+Table 4.4: Smith-Waterman algorithm for local alignment with general gap costs too expensive to be paid.
 Fortunately, two special cases (but still more general than linear gap costs) allow more efficient algorithms: affine gap costs, to be discussed next, and concave gap costs, an advanced topic not considered in these notes.